BKR70/CHP/README.md

 # Career Hub Platform
-Career Hub is a professional networking platform for connecting, job searching, hiring experts, and staying updated on industry news.
+Career Hub Platform is a social networking website for professionals to connect with each other, find jobs, and stay up-to-date on industry news.
+Anyone can search for job related to his/her profession and anyone can hire expert employee for his work